sacredibis/fullstack_ecommerce/README.md

 * Responsive Design across mobile, tablet, and desktop, using Tailwind CSS.
 * Consistent, modern e-commerce aesthetic.
 * Ensure all components (Navbar, Cart, Product Cards) are styled with Tailwind utilities for high re-usability.
+* A toggle switch that switches between light and dark themes; light theme accent color is green, and dark theme accent color is purple.
+* Smooth and clean animations.
+* Rounded corners and shadows creates a clean, professional, and user-friendly aesthetic.

 ### **Product Display**

 * Includes a homepage listing, product detail page (PDP), and category/search results page.
 * Use React Router for page navigation.
 * The PDP must dynamically fetch product data using the product ID from the API.

 ### **State Management**